A total of 10 new players will join the Dukes this fall

 Email Coach Cooper: firstname.lastname@example.org

-Bryce Cooper enters his first season as an assistant coach with the men's soccer program.
-Cooper comes to Duquesne after spending the 2012 season at Saint Francis University and the three seasons before that as an assistant at Butler University.
+Bryce Cooper enters his second season as an assistant coach with the men's soccer program.
+Cooper came to Duquesne after spending the 2012 season at Saint Francis University and the three seasons before that as an assistant at Butler University.